cypheroJ/distribution_map/README.md

 1. haplo_co1.fasta
 2. haplo_pop.csv
 3. samp_site.R
-<br>You can follow the files that I provided and modify them for your own purposes.
+You can follow the files that I provided and modify them for your own purposes.

 # **----Link of the shp files----**